Current ‘technology stacks’ fuel tension between business and IT

 For example, even in the case of this simple, single vendor technology approach, activities such as supplier management remain difficult.
 Procurement is often left without the autonomy to optimize workflows and processes relating to their function.
 The situation can cause tension between IT and business, due to the difference in the expected outcomes of IT projects versus business expectations.
 It means outputted data is not trusted or cannot be used to evaluate wider business questions or decisions.

-Supplier data management is a particular source of tension, as it naturally spans the entire organization in one way or another due to everyone in an enterprise having some form of interaction with suppliers.
+Supplier master data management is a particular source of tension, as it naturally spans the entire organization in one way or another due to everyone in an enterprise having some form of interaction with suppliers.
 Organizations are currently seeking a common governance mechanism and solution that can be used across the enterprise, a trend which puts it even more into the spotlight.

 Utilizing existing available solutions in the tech stack